DimitriGilbert/LiteChat/README.md

 If you have made it through the whole AI slope (but still relevant) part, first of all, congratulation, you are deserveful (I am sure that is a word !) of these human written words !
 And you might be asking yourself that question: `WHY ?`

-I am a happy [t3.chat](https://t3.chat) user but I was (and well, after adding them to my chat, I AM) missing a few features.
+I am a happy [t3.chat](https://t3.chat) user but I was (and well, after adding them to my chat, I AM) missing a few features - like the ability to chain AI interactions into automated workflows (because who doesn't want their AI to do the work while they make coffee?).
 So I did what every sane person on the internet nowdays does, whine at length to the support in an (Oh so thoughtfully crafted) email.

 I already toyed a bit before with [my Bash AI chat](https://ai-gents.dbuild.dev/) (yes, Bash, because, I mean, why not ?) and these features I asked were what I was missing from it (plus a UI, but how hard can UI be, I have done that before !) and after receiving a very fast (like within the hour for the real support problem and 2 more for a complete feedback on my lengthy boat of an email/wishlist) and insightful (and detailled, and thoughtful, and ... ! best support exchange with a company when it comes to a fat) "nope", my hubris took over !